The ForkenSwiftBeauty and the BeastThe Baker lootFor layout purposes onlyMovies!

 Not yet installed - picked up a 48/12v module off eBay for about $25.
 Currently using a surplus 12 Volt gel battery from an alarm system.
 Charging with a 12 Volt charger.

-Instrumentation600 Amp ammeter, and a cheap digital multimeter monitoring voltage on what I think is the weakest batt in the pack.
-Considering some kind of home-brew pack tracker.
+Instrumentation600 Amp ammeter, and a cheap digital multimeter monitoring voltage on the weakest batt in the pack.
+And, as of May, 2008 a custom made (not by me) 8-battery LED pack monitor.

 AccelerationAbout the same as a 12 year-old boy on a bicycle.
 And he was trying too!
 Standing up on the pedals!